-January 15, 2016 (for students registering in the Winter session), you will be required to show proof of payment and register at SGS.
+January 12, 2018 (for students registering in the Winter session), you will be required to show proof of payment and register at SGS.
 Please complete the online late registration form and online payment here.
 Once completed, SGS will change your ACORN status to "INVITed", which will allow you to register.

 All graduate students must pay a minimum degree fee.
 This fee is based upon the full-time program length for each graduate

 master's program.
 The minimum degree fee for

 PhD and professional doctoral programs is the fee associated with one year (three sessions of full-time studies).
 Minimum degree fee represents the minimum amount of tuition that every student, whether registered full-time or part-time, must pay upon completion of the program prior to graduation.